 The David Gemmell Awards for Fantasy - 8 months ago

 Voting on the longlists for the David Gemmell Awards For Fantasy is open.
 There are three categories and I am so pleased to see that Ruin has been nominated for the Legend Award, which is for the best fantasy … Continue reading →

 The post The David Gemmell Awards for Fantasy appeared first on John Gwynne.

-Wrath - 11 months ago
+Wrath - one year ago